 Cloth Nappy awareness is on the rise in Australia thanks to some important university research and a huge change in eco-consciousness among parents.
-Last month, the Australian Nappy Association (ANA) was launched by some passionate business women to unify and grow the nappy industry.
+Last month, the Australian Nappy Association (ANA) was launched by some passionate businesswomen to unify and grow the nappy industry.
 This comes on the back of two landmark studies on the environmental impact of disposable and cloth nappies.
-One in 2008 by the UK Environmental Protection Agency and one in 2009 by the QLD university School of Engineering.
+One in 2008 by the UK Environmental Protection Agency and one in 2009 by the QLD University School of Engineering.

 Local Councils throughout Australia are also getting on board supporting cloth nappy libraries and even subsidies in some cases, to acknowledge the waste reduction that can result in their local communities.
 Nappies are becoming serious business.

 Meanwhile, in the home, parents are discovering that cloth nappies are a joy to use, saving them thousands of dollars and ending the urban myth that they are hard work.
 Cloth Nappies are also pretty cool fashion statement with many companies producing seasonal designs in line with fashion trends.
 In 2020, the ABC did this great report from parents who had different experiences with cloth nappies and costs which is really worth a read!

 So if the cloth nappy buzz has not hit your parent circle yet, let us guide you on where do you start and how to set the trend in your local area.
-We show you how to research them, How to buy them and How to use them?
+We show you how to research them, How to buy them and how to use them?
 We even anticipate your pitfalls and problems and offer easy solutions.
 If you already use Cloth Nappies, then you are in for a treat.
 We hope you find more inspiration and discover new facts about those niggling questions you may still have.
 Grab a cup of tea and enjoy this Ultimate Guide!

 Whether you choose the 100% cloth nappy experience or a part-time usage, the biggest surprise for you will be the joy and deep satisfaction that comes from using them.

 Using cloth nappies or reusable nappies as they are also known, bring your family huge financial savings and health benefits for your baby.
-These real and immediately benefits are compounded by the satisfaction of your lighter environmental footprint, a fact now finally supported by university studies and based on scientific research.
+These real and immediate benefits are compounded by the satisfaction of your lighter environmental footprint, a fact now finally supported by university studies and based on scientific research.

-I love the look on the face of a first time cloth nappy user.
-Their eyes bulge wide and a passion rises in their voice, its much easier than I imagined!
+I love the look on the face of a first-time cloth nappy user.
+Their eyes bulge wide and a passion rises in their voice, it’s much easier than I imagined!
 They are so cute!
 That’s easy!
-So how does the idea of ‘hard’ remain associated with the word cloth if the majority of Aussie parents if this is the reaction of the nappy changers?
+So how does the idea of ‘hard’ remain associated with the word cloth if the majority of Aussie parents if this is the reaction of the “nappy changers”?

-Working Parents find it just as fun and easy to use cloth nappies as stay at home parents’ so if you are having visions of piles of washing and time consuming work, stay tuned.
+Working Parents find it just as fun and easy to use cloth nappies as stay at home parents’ so if you are having visions of piles of washing and time-consuming work, stay tuned.
 Its one of the many myths we can dispel for you.

 Myths are easy to create.
 You plant an idea that people have no reference point for so they cannot disprove it and just wait a few decades for it to take hold as the ‘truth’.
 In the case of nappies, 95% parents have been using disposable nappies since the 1980’s so there are a lot of myths about cloth nappies perpetuated by people who have never tried them.
 It’s been 50 years since washing nappies was an impossible task.
 Memories of our grandmothers leaning over boilers or twin tub machines in the outside laundry are out dated.
 With the added weight of a highly successful billion dollar disposable nappy industry and their marketing machines, we can start to understand how the myth of hardship has taken hold for most parents.